datashift-eu/sqlfluff-basic-setup/README.md

 copy over the profiles.yml file into the demo_project folder!
 This is needed to make sqfluff work. and is best practice in dbt as well!

-copy over .sqlfluff in root of your project.

-copy over .sqlfluffignore in root of your project

 Run the dbt project to see installation and configuration was done correctly